How to Mount a Monitor: A Simple Step-By-Step Guide

 From there, it’s a matter of deciding the type of mount you want.

-• Freestanding mounts – These are the most affordable option, essentially acting as a replacement for your usual monitor stand.
+Freestanding mounts can be used anywhere on the desk without having to clamp them to the tabletop.
+They are one of the most affordable options, essentially acting as a replacement for your usual monitor stand.
 The mount attaches to the monitor and rests on your desk.
 Without any screws or clamps, there isn’t anything stabilizing these mounts to your desk aside from their own weight.
 Still, these are highly adjustable and a considerable step up from the stand that your monitor came with.
 Freestanding mounts allow you to adjust the height, viewing angle and panning, and many even allow you to rotate the screen between landscape and portrait orientations.

-• Side-clamp mounts – Side-clamp mounts attach your monitor to the edge of your desk, securing the mount’s pole or riser with a sturdy clamp.
+Clamp mounted monitor arm desk mounts attach your monitor to the edge of your desk, securing the mount’s pole or riser with a sturdy clamp.
 This significantly clears up your desk space while providing all the customization and adjustability of a freestanding mount.
-The main problem with side-clamp mounts is that they won’t mount to all desk types.
-The modern computer desk or task desk will work fine, but older, boxy desks generally lack the edge required for these mounts.
+The main problem with side-clamp mounts is that they might not mount to all desk types.
+The modern computer desk or task desk will work fine, but older, boxy desks sometimes lack the edge required for these mounts.

-• Through-the-desk mounts – These semi-permanent mounts offer the greatest stability, requiring you to drill a hole into your desk or use an existing hole (like the cable management grommets found in some office desks).
+Through-the-desk or grommet mounts offer the greatest stability, requiring you to drill a hole into your desk or use an existing hole (like the cable management grommets found in some office desks).
 This may limit your options, but through-the-desk mounts allow you the highest weight capacity while still minimizing desk clutter.
 If you have multiple monitors, through-the-desk mounts might be the way to go.

 Installing a Clamp Mount